MoonPay: History

-2022

-According to the South Florida Business Journal, MoonPay billed itself as the largest provider of cryptocurrency payments infrastructure by early 2022.
+According to the South Florida Business Journal, MoonPay is described as one of the largest provider of cryptocurrency payments infrastructure by early 2022.
 In January 2022, MoonPay began allowing customers to purchase NFTs through marketplaces with integrated MoonPay technology, as compared to only cryptocurrency.
 The NFT purchasing service was described by Billboard as "first-to-market technology," as previously buying NFTs through crypto marketplaces was an "arduous" process "that took customers off-platform to create a digital wallet, buy crypto, then return to spend it with several fees along the way."
 In January 2022, Paris Hilton and Jimmy Fallon endorsed the company's NFT purchasing technology on The Tonight Show.
 MoonPay also purchased NFTs directly from auction houses, and in early 2022, purchased a rare World of Women NFT for $754,340 at Christie's auction house.

 By March 2022, MoonPay stated it was used in around 250 wallets, websites, and applications in around 160 countries.
 After the Russian invasion of Ukraine, on March 11, 2022, MoonPay ceased supporting customer accounts in Ukraine, Russia, and Belarus as a result of "political tension".
 In March 2022, MoonPay named James Freis as special adviser for global regulatory compliance.
 Freis had previously directed the Financial Crimes Enforcement Network (FinCEN) bureau in the US and blown the whistle on the Wirecard scandal.
 On April 12, 2022, it was reported that MoonPay had brought in around 60 entertainment and investment celebrities as backers, raising a total of $87 million.
 Among the named investors were The Chainsmokers.
 In April 2022, MoonPay announced it had been profitable since its launch and that its services were used by 10 million customers.
 In May 2022, MoonPay ranked No. 44 on that year's CNBC Disruptor 50 list.
 In summer of 2022, MoonPay announced it was partnering with MasterCard on an NFT checkout service.